bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### EBS

-* Allows you to create storage volumes and attach them to Amazon EC2 instances
-* Think of it as virtual disk in the cloud
+Allows you to create storage volumes and attach them to Amazon EC2 instances.
+Think of it as virtual disk in the cloud.<br>
-* Volumes are placed in a specific AZ where they are automatically replicated for HA
+Volumes are placed in a specific AZ where they are automatically replicated for HA.

+Types:

     * SSD
       * General purpose SSD (GP2) - balanced price and performance
       * Provisioned IOPS SSD (IO1) - highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
     * Magnetic
       * Throughput Optimized HDD (ST1) - low cost HDD volume designed for frequently accessed, intensive workloads
       * Cold HDD (SC1) - Lowest cost HDD volume for less frequent access
       * Magnetic - deprecated

+In order to keep the data on EBS volumes safe you should ensure that EBS is encrypted at rest and also create EBS snapshots.

 ### Security Group
   * A set of firewall rules that control the traffic to your instance